You go to the gym, and you see people doing pull-ups on different bars with different grips, and you don’t know which one is the best for you.

-In practice, wide grip are usually used to further target the lats.
+In practice, wide grip is usually used to further target the lats.
 Shoulder-width is the “basic” form while narrow can be used to involve the biceps and chest more.

-HOWEVER, based on research, differences of muscle-activation among grip-width are INSIGNIFICANT.
+HOWEVER, based on research, differences in muscle activation among grip-width are INSIGNIFICANT.
 This means that whether you choose a shoulder-width, narrow, or wide grip, strength and muscular adaptations will be the same.

 Choose the grip width in which you are most comfortable.
-The best one should help you exert the most effort while not feeling any pains or restrictions in the process.
+The best one should help you exert the most effort while not feeling any pain or restrictions in the process.